hhpettersen/Invenire/README.md

   - **OkHttp** for network request logging.
 - **Image Loading**:
   - Images are loaded using **Coil** in conjunction with Compose.
+- **Dependency injection**
+  - Used Hilt for DI.
+Though manual DI could work for a small project like this, Hilt helps with potential future growth.

 ## **2. Data Persistence:**
 - **Local Database**: